 There are several types of restraint systems, depending on the weight, age and height of the child.

-Birth to age one, designed for children up to about 22 pounds and up to 29" tall.
+Birth to 12 months old, designed for children up to about 22 pounds and up to 29 inches tall.

 Household infant carriers and cloth carriers are not designed to protect an infant in a car and should never be used.

-For children weighing up to 40 pounds or 40" tall.
+For children weighing up to 40 pounds or who measure 40 inches tall.

 The convertible car seat is placed in a reclined rear-facing position.
 After children reach at least 1 year and 20 pounds, the convertible seat can be turned forward and placed in the upright position in the back seat of the vehicle.

-Generally, more than 40 pounds, under eight years old, 4'9" or shorter
+Generally, more than 40 pounds, under 8 years old, 4 feet, 9 inches or shorter

 Note that Arizona law does not take the weight of the child into account.
 Again, following the car seat or booster seat instructions and recommendations will help you.
 If you have a child that is legally not required to be in a child restraint system, but is slight or frail, it is perfectly fine for you to err on the side of safety and have your child use a booster seat.

 Many people, when reading the Arizona Statute, assume that since it is not specifically mentioned as illegal, that a child in a car seat or booster seat can ride in the front seat.
-No. I don't think you will find any car seat or booster seat, in its operating instructions, that indicates that it is safe to put it in the front seat.
+While the statute doesn't explicitly mention it, most operating instructions for car seats and booster seats say it is unsafe to install them in the front seat.
 Therefore, ARS 28-907 (C), mentioned above, would kick in which says that the federal regulations for child restraint system installation must be followed.
 Children can be seriously hurt or killed if the front seat airbag is deployed.

 Although not dictated by law, even some children who are old enough/tall enough to ride without a booster seat should not sit in the front seat.
 Most organizations recommend that children 12 and under always ride in the back seat.
 If for some reason your child must sit in the front seat (two-seat vehicles or pick-up trucks with tight extended cabs, for example) make sure that the passenger side airbag is either deactivated or operates on an automatic sensor turning it off under a certain weight application.